-Consuming a healthy diet has been continually linked with improved vision, or rather a prevention in loss of eye sight.
-One study found that reducing vitamin A deficiency can help to improve eye sight in children (15).
+Consuming a healthy diet has been continually linked with improved vision, or rather prevention in loss of eyesight.
+One study found that reducing vitamin A deficiency can help to improve eyesight in children (15).

 Studies on the elderly have found that multivitamin and mineral supplements can help reduce the risk of age-related cataracts (16).

-Similar studies have found that increasing consumption of foods that are high in carotenoids may help reduce the risk of age related macular degeneration (20).
+Similar studies have found that increasing the consumption of foods that are high in carotenoids may help reduce the risk of age-related macular degeneration (20).

 Another study in 2013 found that multivitamins led to reduced stress, fatigue, and anxiety in men taking at-home mobile-phone assessments of their mood (22).